microsoft/code-with-engineering-playbook/docs/automated-testing/tech-specific-samples/blobstorage-unit-tests/readme.md

-# Using Azurite to run blob storage tests in pipeline
+# Using Azurite to Run Blob Storage Tests in a Pipeline

 This document determines the approach for writing automated tests with a short feedback loop (i.e. unit tests) against security considerations (private endpoints) for the Azure Blob Storage functionality.